Prateek307/Prateek.github.io/README.md

 <h3 id="monitor">5.
 Content Monitoring</h3>
 <div style="text-align: justify;">
    Facebook's content moderation strategy relies heavily on community flagging and human review processes to enforce community standards, including the monitoring of Facebook Live broadcasts.
 When content is flagged, a global team proficient in over 40 languages reviews it promptly.
 The Rabin-Karp string matching algorithm can efficiently detect specific patterns or content violations within posts, comments, and live videos.
-This algorithm enhances the team's ability to quickly identify and respond to flagged content, contributing to a safer and compliant platform environment.
+This algorithm enhances the team's ability to quickly identify and respond to flagged content, contributing to a safer and compliant platform environment.[6]

 </div>